At Medical Defense Society, we’re committed to protecting and respecting your privacy.

 We will not share your information with third parties for marketing purposes.

 Third Party Service Providers working on our behalf: We may pass your information to our third party service providers, insurance/broker agents, legal service companies and other associated organisations for the purposes of completing tasks and providing services to you on our behalf (for example to process claims and deal with any legal queries you may have).
 However, when we use third party service providers, we disclose only the personal information that is necessary to deliver the service and we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
-Please be reassured that we will not release your information to third parties beyond the MDS network for them to use for their own direct marketing purposes, unless you have requested us to do so, or we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.
+Please be reassured that we will not release your information to third parties beyond the Medical Defense Society network for them to use for their own direct marketing purposes, unless you have requested us to do so, or we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.

 When you apply online, your application form is processed in a secure environment by a third party server, who specialises in the secure online capture and processing of personal information.
 If you have any questions regarding secure transactions, please contact us.